rishus/lulcFortran/README.md

             MN1, MN2, MN3, MN4, ...., MNT]

 Notes:
 1) BRATIO.f90 and bsplines.f are part of standard libraries.
-I received these codes from Dr. L.T.
+I copied these codes from the splines codes I received from Dr. L.T.
 Watson.
 2) Topmost code is poly\_united\_par.f90.